 The carrying amounts of those of the Trust's financial assets and financial liabilities, which are not fair valued, approximated their fair values as at the reporting date.
-These include cash and cash equivalents, short-term receivables and payables, which are classified as level 1 in the fair value hierarchy and are not presented in the table above.
+These include short-term receivables and payables, and are not presented in the table above.

-During the financial year, there were no transfers between level 1 and 2 or into/out of level 3 (2019: Nil).
+During the financial year, there were no transfers between level 1 and 2 or into/out of level 3 (2020: Nil).